-ACC 230 Uses of Accounting Information I. (3)
+M ACC 230 Uses of Accounting Information I. (3)

-Introduces the uses of accounting information focusing on the evolution of the business cycle, including hands-on exposure to enterprise systems.
+Introduces the uses of financial accounting information for decision making from an external perspective within the context of the evolution of the business cycle.
 Prerequisite: sophomore standing.

-ACC 240 Uses of Accounting Information II.
+M ACC 240 Uses of Accounting Information II.
 (3)

-Introduces the uses of accounting information focusing on the evolution of the business cycle, including hands-on exposure to enterprise systems.
+Introduces the uses of management accounting information for decision making from an internal perspective within the context of an organization's strategy.
 Prerequisites: ACC 230; sophomore standing.

-ACC 250 Introductory Accounting Lab.
+M ACC 250 Introductory Accounting Lab.
 (1)